smalldatalab/cornelltech-weekly/README.md

 Edit the variables at the top of `send_digest.py`, specifically `TARGET_ADDRESS` and `included_channels`.

 Run the script by executing `python send_digest.py`, which will send a digest summary email to `TARGET_ADDRESS`.
+Note that you should run the script interactively the first time, as you'll be prompted for a password.
+Save the password if you wish future runs to be executable non-interactively (e.g. as a cron job).